On Multidimensional stable-driven Stochastic Differential Equations with Besov drift: Introduction

+has indeed itself a unique weak solution from the smoothness of $u$ solving \eqref{PDE_FIRST_ZVONKIN} and $X_t=\Phi^{-1}(t,Y_t) $ is a virtual solution for which uniqueness in law holds.
+As a consequence of this approach only few things can be said about the original dynamics.

-We can also refer to the work of Zhang and Zhao \cite{ZZ17}, who derived in the time homogeneous case the well-posedness of the martingale problem for the generator associated with \eqref{SDE}, which also contain non trivial smooth enough diffusion coefficients (see also Remaks \ref{REM_DIFF_PRELI} and \ref{REM_COEFF_DIFF} below).
+In this last perspective, we can also refer to the work of Zhang and Zhao \cite{ZZ17}, who \textcolor{black}{established} \textcolor{black}{in the time homogeneous case} the well-posedness of the martingale problem for the generator associated with \eqref{SDE}, which \textcolor{black}{can in their framework} \textcolor{black}{additionally} contain a non trivial smooth enough diffusion coefficient \textcolor{black}{(see also Remarks \ref{REM_DIFF_PRELI} and \ref{REM_COEFF_DIFF} below)}.
 Therein, they obtained as well as some Krylov type density estimates in Bessel potential spaces for the solution.
-Also, they manage to obtain more precise description of the limit drift in the dynamics in \eqref{SDE}, which is interpreted as a suitable limit of a sequence of mollified drifts, i.e. $\lim_n \int_0^t F_n(s,X_s) ds $ for a sequence of smooth functions $(F_n)_{n\ge 1} $ converging to $F$.
+Also, they manage\textcolor{black}{d to derive a} more precise description of the limit drift in the \textit{formal} dynamics in \eqref{SDE}, which is interpreted as a suitable limit of a sequence of mollified drifts, i.e. $\lim_n \int_0^t F_m(s,X_s) ds $ for a sequence of smooth functions $(F_m)_{m\ge 1} $ converging to $F$ in a suitable sense.